DataStax-Examples/spring-data-starter/README.md

 5. Then click the logo to copy your credentials.
    ![Screen Shot 2020-08-20 at 9 25 50 AM](https://user-images.githubusercontent.com/69874632/90801796-3560db80-e2cb-11ea-8c1d-4387ca9809a4.png)

-6. Once you have copied your credentials, click to Open in Gitpod.
+6. Once you have copied your credentials, click to Open in Gitpod:

    [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DataStax-Examples/spring-data-starter)